 Federation of Nepali Journalists (FNJ), Nepal, AMARC, Nepal, Association of Community Radio Broadcasters (ACORAB), Nepal, Collective Campaign for Peace (COCAP), Nepal, Dalit NGO Federation (DNF), Nepal, South Asia network for community media and Asian Dalit Right Forum (ADRF).
 International Dalit Solidarity Network (IDSN), Humanitarian Accountability monitoring Initiatives (HAMI), Democracy and election watch (DEW), SDGS research initiatives.
 Durban Review Committee, EU Human Rights Defenders Group.

 JMC has established partnership with various governmental and NGOs and INGOs and UN organizations.
-They include United Nation Development Project (UNDP), CARE Nepal, Finnish Embassy in Nepal, ITDG, Swiss Development Cooperation, DED, Asian Human Rights Commission (AHRC), Hong Kong, Advocacy Project (AP), DOEN Foundation, AusAID, DFID/DEIP, Action Aid and DANIDA/HUGOU.
+They include United Nation Development Project (UNDP), CARE Nepal, Finnish Embassy in Nepal, ITDG, Swiss Development Cooperation, DED, Asian Human Rights Commission (AHRC), Advocacy Project (AP), DOEN Foundation, AusAID, DFID/DEIP, Action Aid and DANIDA/HUGOU.
 It has also worked with European Union (EU), Movies that Matter, and Prince Claus Fund, Foundation Open Society Institute (FOSI), Canadian Fund for Local Initiatives (CFLI), Governance Facility (GF), USAID, The Asia Foundation (TAF) and UNESCO,

 JMC has established publication department to regulate all JMC publications.
 The department publishes e–bulletins, JMC’s annual reports; quarterly based media watch reports and books.
 Some of its publications are as follows: